-Ethiopia gets its first skate park
+Africa's skateboarding scene is on the rise

 "It's like a drug."

+As the small community grows in size, "it's like passing the flame for us, from the older to the youngest," says Andry.
+"When you skate, do it for life - don't stop."

-Social media has spread the word far and wide, making a rebellious subculture that started in America increasingly commonplace throughout the continent.
+Social media has helped spread the word, making what was once a rebellious U.S. subculture, commonplace on the continent.
 Last year, Kenya held its first skateboarding competition at Shangilia Skatepark, Nairobi.

 Uganda got its first skate park, when local Jack Mubiru, known as the father of skateboarding in Uganda, built a half pipe in his native Kampala in 2006.

 As for Ethiopia Skate, the group's ambitions are simple: "Get good, get famous, get sponsors, build skate parks."